mcclowes/cv/src/cv.md

 Founded Codogo after winning several enterprise awards.
 Established an agency business, supporting development of our own product, Write.
 I personally:

-- Designed and delivered products for over 30 clients ranging from the NHS to leading financial think-tanks.
+- Designed and delivered products for 30+ clients ranging from the NHS to leading financial think-tanks.
 - Developed software, websites, web apps, and native apps, utilising a range of modern technologies.
 - Managed (Agile) and supported the growth of my small team.
 - Pitched to top investors, including being flown out to Y Combinator based on the strength of the Alpha of our product, Codogo Write.